-Reflection 3: Observing yourself (due 2/19)
+Reflection 3: Observing yourself (due July 1)

-For this reflection, you should video record yourself teaching at your partner organization (for a total of ~30-45 minutes of continuous recording).
-You will then watch your performance and reflect on your strengths and weaknesses as they are illustrated in the video.
-You will also be asked to respond to a series of questions meant to help you analyze the lesson itself, your interaction with students and their interaction with each other, and your general teaching style.
-The video must be submitted to me, preferably as a YouTube link (you can set the upload as private so that the video is only viewable by you and me), along with your written reflection.
-After you submit this assignment, please set up a meeting with me to discuss your teaching performance and your associated reflection.
+For this reflection, you should video record yourself teaching at your partner organization (for a total of ~ 30 -45 minutes of continuous recording).
+You will then watch your performance and reflect on your strengths and weaknesses as they are illustrated in the video, and respond to a series of questions meant to help you analyze the lesson itself, your interaction with students and their interaction with each other, and your general teaching style.
+The video must be submitted as a YouTube link (you can set the upload as private so that the video is only viewable by you and me), along with your written reflection.

-Reflection 4: Feedback follow-up (due two weeks after our meeting related to Reflection 3) Two weeks after your meeting with me about your teaching video, you should submit a reflection discussing how your self-observation and the feedback you received from me (as well as from peers/colleagues, if you choose to share with them) have impacted your teaching.
+Reflection 4: Feedback follow-up (due July 22)

+About two weeks after your meeting with me about your teaching video, you should submit a reflection discussing how your self-observation and the feedback you received from me (as well as from peers/colleagues, if you choose to share with them) have impacted your teaching.
 How has the experience influenced your teaching?
-What are you doing differently as a result of this feedback?
+What are you doing differently as a result of this experience?

-Reflection 5: Summary reflection (due 5/10)
+Reflection 5: Summary reflection (due Aug 12)